djvill/APLS/doc/Phonemic-Transcription.md

 APLS uses a subset of DISC relevant to North American Englishes.
 In APLS, we use DISC symbols for _phonemic_ representations of sounds, not _phonetic_ representations.
-As a result, the APLS subset of DISC doesn't have symbols for [ɾ] or [ʔ]; in North American Englishes, these surface only as allophones of /t/.
+As a result, the APLS subset of DISC doesn't have symbols for [ɾ] or [ʔ] (flap or glottal stop); in North American Englishes, these surface only as allophones of /t/.

 In this document, `fixed-width font` is used for things you actually type into the transcription program (Elan or Praat).